yjiang1234/SyntheticImageGenerator/matlab_batch/README.md

 **4. Fluorescent Intensity:** Since the fluorescent images can usually adjusted for visualization, here I defined the range for the fluorescent intensity, instead of absolute intensity.
 The intensity of each cell will be a random number in the intensity range, so a larger range will result in some cells are very bright and some are dim.
 A smaller range will generate cell in similar fluorescent intensity.

-**5. Distance between cells:** you can adjust min_distance_between_spots to change the minimum distance between cells.
+**5. Distance between cells:** You can adjust min_distance_between_spots to change the minimum distance between cells.
 It is recommended for this value to be at least 3*spot_radius to avoid overlap.

+**6. Noise level**: Change noise_level to adjust the noise level added to the image.
+The larger number means more noisy image.

-**6. Export image name:** You can change file_name_for_save_fluorescent and file_name_for_save_label for the export file name and path.
+**7. Export image name:** You can change file_name_for_save_fluorescent and file_name_for_save_label for the export file name and path.

-**7. Batch run** In batch_run.m, you can define how many images you want to generate by change n.
+**8. Batch run** In batch_run.m, you can define how many images you want to generate by change n.
 You can also change the saved file name and path by changing "file_name_fluo" and "file_name_label".